Torram/magic-docs/docs/Client-Development/Functions/SharedHeader.md

 ### getTokenAuthHeaders

-Function that gets the current authentication token.
+Function that gets the headers of the current authentication token.

 ```tsx
 export function getTokenAuthHeaders(token: string): Headers {